alavijay/AppiumBrowserStack/README.md

 # Pre Setup

-Create free account on browser stack
+Create free account on browser stack download android SKD and set environment variables: for local execution. download appium server for local execution

 # Set up

-Download the repo
+update username and accesskey fields for browser stack

-Update Browserstack USERNAME and ACCESS_KEY in AppTest.java
+`mvn clean install` - to fetch dependencies and run test (needed only for first time)

-`mvn clean install` - to fetch dependencies and run test
+`mvn clean test -Denv=local` - for local execution on connected phone `mvn clean test` - for cloud execution on connected phone